jopieji/cta-react/README.md

 ---
 ### Future Plans
+First, I want to add support for all CTA Train Lines.
+Building in an optional notification system might also be valueable.

 I might add the CTA Bus Tracker API once I get an MVP up and running.
 Again, this is subject to change, and I will probably begin working on a Native version before I expand the Web App too much.
 Making a Native version will help prepare me for my upcoming internship and will work around the notification issue I ran into using Django.

-I might use Jotform or Bravo Studio to help make a mobile version of this app.
-I want to nail down using React before I dive into React Native.

 ---